 Want to generate more leads and increase sales?

 Many marketers simply ignore this amazing art.
-Which is kind of funny, because everything else won’t work unless you have a copy that sells.
+This is kind of funny because everything else won’t work unless you have a copy that sells.

-And that’s precisely what I’m giving you today.
+And that’s precisely what I’m teaching you today.

 Let’s start learning about these tactics in detail.

 Back in my landing page copy technique, I laid down the exact purpose of headlines: